 3 Avoid plagiarizing

 Rewriting someone’s text without changing the words is plagiarism.
-If you want to repeat a sentiment or cite another person’s research, you have to at least put it into your own words or quote it directly, but overusing quotes can also be problematic, as we see below.
+If you want to repeat a sentiment or cite another person’s research, you have to at least put it into your own words or quote it directly.
+But even when you paraphrase, you still have to cite the source you are rewording.

 4 Avoid overusing quotes